Lab materials

 - One of the words given by the user must be the first word in this sentence.

-- The composed sentence must be written in a completely new (empty) variable, which must fit the composed sentence even in the worst case scenario (e.g. maximum possible length for the user-entered words).
+- The composed sentence must be written in a completely new (empty) variable, which must fit the composed sentence even in the worst case scenario (e.g. maximum possible length for both user-entered words).

 Helper function for debugging